btzy/lieuzhenghong.com/explorations/pair_work/pair_work.md

 _working as a group of two_ (splitting the work half-half) and _working as a pair_ (doing all the work together).

-Now that I've started working in pairs I really can't recommend it enough.
+Now that I've started working as a pair I really can't recommend it enough.
-It helps a lot that
-i) I've grown up and am now (I hope) less difficult to work with, ii) I get to choose who I work with on my side projects, iii) I _want_ to work on my side projects---life just gets in the way.

 ## Conclusion